-Using the right tool can mean the difference between a great or mediocre result.
+Would you use a lawnmower to trim your beard?
+The right tool can make the difference between a great or mediocre result.
 Sometimes, using the wrong tool is dangerous.

 If you don’t have the right tool and you’re in a hurry, you might ask yourself, “What have I got that I could use instead?”
 Using the wrong tool might result in a less than perfect result or it might just send you to the emergency room.